manik2307/Contest-platform/README.md

 Java, Unit Testing, Test Driven Development, Design Patterns, SOLID Principles

 -----------------------
-Implement Commands and finish up the Project
+Implemented Commands and finished up the Project:
-Scope of Work
+[Scope of Work]
 ---------------------
-Implement all the required commands in the controller layer for the CodinGame problem statement using Test Driven Development.
+Implemented all the required commands in the controller layer for the CodinGame problem statement using Test Driven Development.
 Skills used
 Java,Unit Testing, Test Driven Development, Design Patterns, SOLID Principles